duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_6_0_account.md

-# Duckietown account {#dt-account status=ready}
+# Required Accounts {#dt-account status=ready}

-This section describes how to register for the Duckietown account and set up the authentication token.
+This section describes how to register for the Duckietown account and set up the authentication token and which other accounts you will need.

 <div class='requirements' markdown='1'>